-Concentration in Global Marketing and Consumer Insights
+Concentration in Global Marketing with Consumer Insights

 Companies need marketers who can explain people.
 Unravel the mysteries behind why people buy what they buy, and you will be immeasurably valuable.

-The Gabelli School at Lincoln Center’s program in global marketing and consumer insights gives you the skills you need to explain the complexities and contradictions of consumer behavior.
+The Gabelli School at Lincoln Center’s program in global marketing with consumer insights gives you the skills you need to explain the complexities and contradictions of consumer behavior.
 By drawing together knowledge from marketing, psychology, sociology, and anthropology, you will be able to develop creative new approaches.

 Marketing has long relied on traditional psychology-based approaches to consumer behavior.
 As today’s shoppers become harder to predict, however, companies are turning to anthropology to give them a deeper, more nuanced view of how consumers interact with their environment.
-This concentration prepares students to reveal, understand and leverage consumer insights that can advance the state of marketing.
-Students take a mix of business and liberal arts courses—often marketing, anthropology and psychology coursework—and then apply their knowledge through a required experiential component, such as an internship or global travel experience.
+This concentration prepares students to reveal, understand, and leverage consumer insights that can advance the state of marketing.
+Students take a mix of business and liberal arts courses—often marketing, anthropology, and psychology coursework—and then apply their knowledge through a required experiential component, such as an internship or global travel experience.

-Graduates of this concentration are ready for careers in the burgeoning field of business anthropology and the careers in consumer insights for which business anthropologists are hired.
+Graduates of this concentration are ready for careers in the burgeoning field of business anthropology and careers in consumer insights for which business anthropologists are hired.

 The global marketing with consumer insights concentration can be pursued by students who are majoring in Global Business Administration at Lincoln Center.